• Home

 F Troop

-F Troop satirized U.S. Soldiers and American Indians during the 1860’s from 1965 – 1967.
-(Politically incorrect now) Forest Tucker played Sergeant Morgan O’Rourke who was constantly plotting schemes to profit from the Indians along with his sidekick Corporal Agarn (Larry Storch).
+F Troop satirized U.S. Soldiers and American Indians during the 1860s and would be considered to be politically incorrect now.
+It ran from 1965 – 1967.
+Forest Tucker played Sergeant Morgan O’Rourke who was constantly plotting schemes to profit from the Indians along with his sidekick Corporal Agarn (Larry Storch).
 Ken Berry played the hapless Captain Wilton Parmenter who bashfully tries to fend off marriage with Wrangler Jane.
 (Melody Patterson) Patterson gave the production company a forged birth certificate and was only 16 when she began playing the role.

 My father had a Fairchild movie camera with sound in the mid-60s and my family did our own version of F Troop.